 Berkeley Primary School EAL Practice

 At Berkeley Primary School we have a long established commitment to and expertise in supporting EAL learners and their families.
 This year we are launching our exciting Language Buddy initiative in Key Stages 1 and 2; children have volunteered to be Language Buddies, their role is to support children who share their languages.
 The Buddies have already proved very valuable in helping to reassure and support children new to our school; the Buddies are proud of their language skills and these skills are valued and recognised by other children and adults in our school.
 We have a specialist team of teachers and T.A.’s who provide targeted support to EAL learners; some of the colleagues in this team (and other teachers on our staff) share first languages with our children and their families.
-Our EAL Support Team consists of a Lead Teacher, who has an English degree and is a former literacy subject leader at Berkeley and three specialist teaching assistants, two of whom share languages with our EAL pupils.
+Our EAL Support Team consists of a Lead Teacher, who has an English degree and is a former literacy subject leader at Berkeley, a further teacher who speaks a range of Eastern European languages and three specialist teaching assistants, two of whom share languages with our EAL pupils.
 The EAL Area Lead is the Deputy Head who has a language degree, is bilingual and formerly worked for North Lincolnshire EMTAS as a specialist support teacher.

 If you would like to find out more, please come and see us.
 We are very proud that there are currently seventeen different languages spoken in our school!